finnseth/Test/README.md

 # Dualog.ConnectionSuite.Portal
 Next Generation Dualog Connection Suite Web Portal (guaranteed Flash free)

-See [Doc/structure.md](this document) for a description of the project source code structure.
+See [this document](../blob/master/Doc/structure.md) for a description of the project source code structure.